“A mother complex

 “I’m only showing you because you’ve spent some time out there yourself.”

 “That I have, not a whole lot, but…let’s just say I got a taste of the place.”

 For this late in the winter, a brutal cold wave had descended by way of Manitoba and Saskatoon.
 I had piled off a CTA Michigan Avenue express at the Sheraton stop amid a busload of bundled-up white collar commuters, shivering under road-worn sheepskin in the face of what Chicagoans trepidly referred to as The Hawk.
-The river, Pioneer Court and surrounding skyscrapers formed a wind tunnel of sorts, wherein lake-fed blasts gained frigid force and velocity, all but airlifting pedestrians along as it barreled down Michigan Avenue, tightening its icy noose around Streeterville at the ringent shoreline curve along Oak Street Beach.
+Green river, Pioneer Court and surrounding skyscrapers formed a wind tunnel of sorts, wherein lake-fed blasts gained frigid force and velocity, all but airlifting pedestrians along as it barreled down Michigan Avenue, tightening its icy noose around Streeterville at the ringent shoreline curve along Oak Street Beach.

 I’d thrashed and re-stepped my way into the Iniquity Center, unbuttoning my warmest winter coat in the elevator up to 16, where Andrea Dudic and most everyone else on the creative floor looked at me like I was there to raff through the trash baskets.
 Slipping into my office to trade sheepskin for sport coat, I followed Bob Gelvart’s fetching finger into his larger chamber, several closed doors downhall.
 There, he stood me before a large easel stand, preparing to flip over a charcoal paper cover sheet.

 “Ta da!”
 Gelvart uncovered the easel with a flourish, beaming like a fresh-faced cigarette sample pusher down on the Mag Mile.
 “My pièce de résistance…”